 Meets during term time only on Thursday evenings between 8.15pm-9.30pm at St Mary's Church in Ivinghoe.
 Join us for a cup of tea beforehand at 8.00pm.

 No audition or experience required.
 Do not require ability to sight read music but basic ability to follow music is helpful.

 We are led by an experienced professional musical director.

-12 session term costs £36.00.
-All welcome
+All welcome.